matn7/CS-Notes/src/main/java/compact/README.md

 modify the state of the class and make it not immutable anymore.
 - Also, for more complex class, it is important to make sure that any object references stored within the class are also immutable.
-- An example of an immutable Java class that contains an ArrayList:
+- An example of an immutable Java class that contains an `ArrayList`:

 ```java
 import java.util.ArrayList;